AngelaVilladiego/memomi/README.md

 Memomi brings back the personality, color, and connection opportunities of the traditional office memo pad while taking full advantage of modern technology to make office life brighter and easier!

 ## About
 Memomi is a project conceived, designed, and built over 36 hours for UofTHacks 11.
-The adept utilization of Co:Here's NLP tools in developing Memomi's smart AI assistant, "Techretary," secured a 3rd-place position in Co:Here's prize category among more than 400 participants.
+The adept utilization of Cohere's NLP tools in developing Memomi's smart AI assistant, "Techretary," secured a 3rd-place position in Cohere's prize category among more than 400 participants.

 You can watch our submission video, see some images, read more about our inspiration and challenges with the product, and show your appreciation for Memomi at ![our devpost here!](https://devpost.com/software/memomi)